eacton/CAGEF/Lesson_5/Lesson_5.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```
-There is evidence cholesterol is associated with genotype(p=0.005).
+There is a difference between these 2 models (p=0.005).

 We can now check the two-way anova with the interaction.